-Two additional field trial studies were conducted in different kraft recovery boilers in Sweden using forcemeasurement probes to determine the force of sootblower jets under various blowing conditions.
-The results confirm the findings of previous trials that at a given distance, the force exerted on a target by a fully expanded sootblower jet increases nearly linearly with an increase in lance pressure.
+ABSTRACT: Two additional field trial studies were conducted in different kraft recovery boilers in Sweden using force-measurement probes to determine the force of sootblower jets under various blowing conditions.
+The results confirm the findings of previous trials that, at a given distance, the force exerted on a target by a fully expanded sootblower jet increases nearly linearly with an increase in lance pressure.
 At a given lance pressure, the jet force decreases drastically as the distance between the sootblower nozzle and the target increases.
-At a distance farther than 1 m (3 ft) from the nozzle, the jet retains less than 10% of its original strength.
+At a distance farther than 1 m from the nozzle, the jet retains less than 10% of its original strength.
 The studies also show clearly that the size and shape of the target have a significant effect on the force exerted on it by the jet.
-At a given projected area, a flat surface receives a greater force from the jet than a target with an inclined surface.
+A flat surface receives a greater force from the jet than a target with an inclined surface.